adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 Articles and projects by my co-workers...

 * [Adventures in Refactoring](https://samtay.github.io/posts/refactoring-adventures) A thoughtful walkthrough of refactoring a section of Haskell by Sam Tay, who uses a combination of techniques like LambdaCase and carefully analyzing errors to create very readable code.
-* [Enhancing Functor Structure Step-By-Step](https://blog.jle.im/entry/enhancing-functor-structures-step-by-step-1.html) Just Le walks through the "functor structure" programming style, using a specific example, and is a good introduction to his [Functor Combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html)
+* [Enhancing Functor Structure Step-By-Step](https://blog.jle.im/entry/enhancing-functor-structures-step-by-step-1.html) Justin Le walks through the "functor structure" programming style, using a specific example, and is a good introduction to his [Functor Combinatorpedia](https://blog.jle.im/entry/functor-combinatorpedia.html)
-* [When threadWaitRead Doesn't](http://jfischoff.github.io/blog/when-threadwaitread-doesnt.html) Is a deep dive into Haskell IO by Jonathan Fishoff, who tells the story of debugging a network connection issue.
+* [When threadWaitRead Doesn't](http://jfischoff.github.io/blog/when-threadwaitread-doesnt.html) Is a deep dive into Haskell's `IO` by Jonathan Fishoff, who tells the story of debugging a network connection issue.
 * [Commander-cli](https://github.com/SamuelSchlesinger/commander-cli) Sam Schleschesinger's type directed approach to parsing command line arguments.
 * [Capturing the magic of Prelude.interact](http://gelisam.blogspot.com/2020/12/capturing-magic-of-preludeinteract.html) Is an analysis of `Prelude.interact` by gelisam, with an eye towards the important interaction between pure and `IO` bound code.
 * [crdt-event-fold](https://hackage.haskell.org/package/crdt-event-fold-1.4.0.0/docs/Data-CRDT-EventFold.html) CRDTs are a fascinating idea for managing conflict-free operations over distributed systems, and Rick Owens provides a well engineered Haskell implementation with excellent docs!